The Newcomer Anxiety

 But, as we grow older we realise, to get hold of new opportunities we’re required to network which involves the exact opposite to what we were taught to do or what our brain is already conditioned to do i.e Speak to Strangers.

-How do you overcome this newcomer anxiety?
+How I’ve overcome this anxiety